• Home

 Turn Rotation

-A player’s turn continues until they fail to pocket a piece.
-If no piece is pocketed, the turn passes to the next player.
+A player continues their turn as long as they pocket a valid piece.
+When no piece is pocketed, the turn passes to the next player or team.

 Scoring